-Air entering the firebox when the fan is off results in the wood continuing to smolder, resulting in the furnace overheating and more than a "wiff" of exhaust emitting from the chimney.
-Often, this type of exhaust has an unpleasant odor.
+Air entering the firebox when the fans are off results in the wood continuing to smolder, resulting in the furnace overheating and more than a "whiff" of smoke emitting from the chimney.
+Often, this type of smoke has an unpleasant odor.
 Creosote will also be formed.

-When the fan is running and the door seal is not sealing tightly, smoke will be forced through the leaking door seal.
+When the fans are running and the door seal is not sealing tightly, smoke will be forced through the leaking door seal.
 This causes the front of the furnace to be smoke filled and soon the front of the firebox will be covered with soot.
 Premature replacement of parts and a buildup of creosote will result.